Variational integrator for the rotating shallow-water equations on the sphere: Discrete variational principle for the RSW equations

 \subsection{Semi-discrete scheme on a 2D simplicial mesh}

-For our implementation, we use an icosahedral grid.
+For our implementation, we use an icosahedral grid as pictured in Fig. \ref{fig:icos}.
 The construction of the grid is described in \cite{Heikes_Randell_I:1995}.
 The icosahedron's edges are recursively bisected, and the new vertices are projected onto the unit sphere.
-Then, the vertex positions are optimized.
-In our case, the triangles are used as the primal grid, and the hexagons as the dual grid.
+The triangles are used as the primal grid, and the circumcenter dual, consisting of pentagonal and hexagonal cells, as the dual grid.
+The vertex positions are optimized in the sense that the global maximum of the discrepancy between primal edge midpoints and intersection points of primal and dual edges is minimized \cite{Heikes_Randell_II:1995}.
+Note that, for our variational integrator, any other optimization for which primal and dual edges intersect perpendicularly could be used too; only the order of convergence of the differential operators will be affected by the optimization.

 In \cite{Thuburn2009}, the grid and its connectivity is described in more details.
 Fig.~\ref{fig_Notation} shows a section of the simplicial mesh where we indicate our notation:

 Using the flat operator on a 2D simplicial mesh, see \cite{pavl11a}, we are able to represent the discrete one-forms $A ^\flat \in \Omega _d ^1 (\mathbb{M} )$ in terms of the discrete vector fields $A \in\mathcal{S}\cap \mathcal{R}$ by